nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding Attendance : `addAttendance`

-Adds the date and reason as to why the specified person in the address book is absent.
+Adds the date and reason as to why the specified person in the student list is absent.

 Format: `addAttendance INDEX ad/[DATE] ar/[REASON]`